bnadav/scraper/README.md

 # Scraper

-This rails application is used to index fetch and delete contents of given urls.
+This rails application is used to index, fetch and delete contents of given urls.
 The application exposes an API with the following RESTful endpoints:

 | HTTP Verb | URI              | Body                      | Method      |